radha89/quizApp/igREADME.md

 # Desired Functionality

-•	Use PHP and MySQL (as opposed to local storage) for User Registration / User Authentication
+•	Use PHP and MySQL (as opposed to local storage) for User Registration / User Authentication and store user's high scores

 •	Improve on styles and formatting